DeanSpooner/surreal-estate/README.md

 ## Latest updates:

+- 4th July 2021 - Axios installed and implemented to add API posting capability to the "Add A Property" page's form;

-- 2nd July 2021, 10:05pm - added "Add Property" form with state and handlers for fields and inputs.
+- 2nd July 2021 - added "Add Property" form with state and handlers for fields and inputs.
 Basic styling and formatting included, and tested correctly;

-- 1st July 2021, 10:09pm - created basic navbar with React router functionality;
+- 1st July 2021 - created basic navbar with React router functionality;

-- 29th June 2021, 10:27pm - created and uploaded initial logo and used as the site's favicon;
+- 29th June 2021 - created and uploaded initial logo and used as the site's favicon;

-- 29th June 2021, 8:35pm - initialised project and added basic styling, and removed all unnecessary elements and properties included with React.
+- 29th June 2021 - initialised project and added basic styling, and removed all unnecessary elements and properties included with React.

 ## Built with:

-- React
+- React;
-- HTML
+- HTML;
-- CSS
+- CSS;
-- JavaScript
+- JavaScript;
-- Node.js
+- Node.js.

 ## Tested with:

-- Jest
+- Jest;
-- React Testing Library
+- React Testing Library.

 ## How to install: